collab-project/videojs-record/.github/ISSUE_TEMPLATE.md

 #### videojs
 what version of videojs does this occur with?
 #### browsers
-what browser are affected?
+what browser(s) are affected?
 Make sure to test with all third-party browser **extensions disabled**.
 #### OSes
 what platforms (operating systems and devices) are affected?